| |

 Ingredients needed for Sugared Cranberries:

-Just three simple ingredients necessary – and one of them is water! 😀
+Just three simple ingredients are necessary – and one of them is water! 😀

 • Water – You’ll combine water and sugar.

-• Sugar – Some for the simple syrup and then extra to coat the cranberries.
+• Regular Granulated Sugar – Some for the simple syrup and then extra to coat the cranberries.

 Step 1

 Make simple syrup.
-Combine equal parts sugar and water in a small saucepan over medium high heat.
-Cook until sugar is dissolved, stirring frequently.
+Combine equal parts sugar and equal parts water (1/2 cup of each) in a small saucepan over medium-high heat.
+Cook until sugar dissolves, stirring frequently.

 Step 2